vanditbhut/vanditbhut.github.io/README.md

 ---

 #### 👨‍💻 **My Role:**
-As the sole data analyst and engineer on the project, I led the end-to-end data pipeline — from data extraction and cleaning to analysis and dashboard creation — demonstrating full ownership and technical versatility.
+As the sole data analyst and engineer on the project, I led the end-to-end data pipeline from data extraction and cleaning to analysis and dashboard creation, demonstrating full ownership and technical versatility.

 ---